History of anime in the United States: 1990s

 The 1990s was the period in which anime reached mainstream popularity in the U.S. market and the terms "anime" and "manga" became commonly known, replacing "Japanimation".
 Companies such as Funimation Productions, Bandai Entertainment, 4Kids Entertainment, Central Park Media, Media Blasters, Saban Entertainment, Viz Media, Pioneer LDC, and ADV Films began licensing anime in the United States.

-The first anime in the US in the 1990s, Dragon Warrior based on the video game series featuring character designs by Akira Toritama, aired in 1989 in Japan; in 1990, it was broadcast in the US by Saban.
+The first anime in the US in the 1990s, Dragon Warrior based on the video game series featuring character designs by Akira Toriyama, aired in 1989 in Japan; in 1990, it was broadcast in the US by Saban.
 The show was unsuccessful in the US and was not released on home video.
 Saban later dubbed and adapted the 1990 anime Kyatto Ninden Teyandee as Samurai Pizza Cats and aired it in syndication in 1996.
 In 2002, Saban's rights to the show expired, after which Discotek Media obtained the rights (which it still owns currently).

 Viz Media, which was already successful with its manga translation of Rumiko Takahashi's Ranma ½, bought the rights to the anime and released it via direct-to-video starting in 1993.
 Ranma ½ enjoyed success in the VHS market, being the first anime title in the 1990s to have this level of success, and was one of the first titles to be recognized as an "anime".
 Viz also began publishing a magazine called Animerica in the 1990s, which featured manga as well as articles on Japanese culture, aesthetic, manga, anime, and video games; this helped spread the otaku subculture to Americans.
 Fansubs were also popular during this period.

 In 1995, the original Dragon Ball, now assisted by Funimation and other collaborators, finally managed to air to an American audience for one season in early morning syndication.
 The show was cancelled after one season due to low ratings.

 Anime saw greater success among American audiences when DiC (then owned by Disney) and Funimation (via Saban Entertainment and Canada-based Ocean Studios) licensed Sailor Moon (1995) and Dragon Ball Z (1996) respectively, and both were televised in the U.S. through early morning syndication.
 Since the two anime were very successful internationally, they were purchased to capitalize on the success of Japan-influenced superhero shows such as Fox Kids' Mighty Morphin Power Rangers (the popular Americanized version of the tokusatsu series Super Sentai) and Teenage Mutant Ninja Turtles.